-To copy a profile property, click on the dropdown arrow of the [Save] button and select [Save as...].
+To copy a profile property, select the [Save] button and choose [Save as...] from the dropdown menu.

-In the right-hand sidebar, the "statistics" widget is displayed.
-It shows the number of profiles in your profile database that contain a value for the profile property that you are managing.
+In the right-hand sidebar, the "statistics" widget shows the number of profiles in your profile database that contain a value for the profile property that you are managing.

 It also shows that last date and time a value was set in any of the profiles for this particular profile property.

-In the right-hand sidebar, the "related items" widget is displayed.
-It shows the other objects in BlueConic that are directly related to the profile property that you are managing.
+In the right-hand sidebar, the "related items" widget shows the other objects in BlueConic that are directly related to the profile property that you are managing.